VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 Registrations bounded context receives them (the second option).

 > **MarkusPersona:** This choice does not typically arise with event
 > sourcing.
-Aggregates create events in a fixed order, and that is the
+Each aggregate create events in a fixed order, and that is the
 > order that the system uses to persist the events.
 In this scenario,
 > the integration events are not created by a single aggregate.